hemant6939/hemant6939/README.md

 - 💞️ I’m looking to collaborate on ...new startup
 - 📫 How to reach me ...hemantchaudhary1236@gmail.com
 - 😄 Pronouns: ...all solution at one plae
-- ⚡ Fun fact: ...always interested to know new thing even though its not fall in mny categories.
+- ⚡ Fun fact: ...always interested to know new thing even though its not fall in my categories.